summerlight/anlp/proposal.md

 ### Procedure

 We will build a starting point from several standard methods for a sequence labeling problem, such as [linear-chain CRFs][7], [structured SVM][8] and/or [LSTM RNN][9].
 In this case, we think character, word, N-grams would be all valid features.
+Currently we might suggest three taxonomy feature strong, moderate, weak.

 Python has a plentiful number of implementation of those machine learning algorithms.
 [PyStruct][10] supports CRFs and structured SVM and [CRF++][11] provides a framework for CRFs.
 [Theano][12] is a powerful tool for implementing RNN by exploiting GPGPU power.